 Being hurt in an accident as a result of another person’s negligence is incredibly frustrating.
 You’re left with medical bills, property damage, and pain and suffering as you recover.
-On top of that, you may be unable to work or provide for your family due to the extent of your injuries.
+On top of that, you may be unable to work or provide for your family due to the extent of injury cases.
 However, you have rights and legal options to claim compensation for your damages.

 In a personal injury case, victims can get monetary compensation for the losses they incurred after the accident.
 You can hold the negligent person accountable for their carelessness and get the financial support you deserve by taking legal action.